Anant2709/halloween-ball-toss-game-2025/README.md

 - The ESP32 uses GPIO 36, 39, 34, 35 (input-only pins, perfect for sensors)
 - Serial communication runs at 115200 baud for fast response
 - The Python script includes auto-detection of the ESP32 port
-- Built-in beep sounds work if you don't have custom sound files
+- Built-in beep sounds work if you don't have custom sound files (different sounds for each point value!)
-- Game automatically randomizes after each round
+- Game automatically randomizes point assignments after each round
+- Score tracking shows total points, number of throws, and average per throw
+- Press Ctrl+C to see final score summary

 ## 🤝 Debugging Mode